dietertaotesting/tao-system-requirements/README.md

 npm run deploy:wp-plugin
 ```
 This zips the plugin and moves the resulting archive to `build/wordpress-plugin/tao-system-requirements.zip` where it will be discovered by WordPress.

+For more details on the plugin refer to [to the respective readme](src/implementations/wordpress-plugin/tao-system-requirements/readme.md).